The factories in this isolated town of Notodden shut down in 1987, leaving nothing but silence where jobs had once been.

 Join us on a journey of inspiration that you will not soon forget.
 Blues enthusiasts will cheer the spirit of the story and the music, others will relate to the universal theme that nothing is impossible.

-Each week we bring you a new story about the European Headquarters of the Blues.
+Check out the latest story about the European Headquarters of the Blues.

 The Notodden-based Bluestown Rising production company is working with Executive Producer Steven Van Zandt, who has this to say about Notodden: